mybooking-es/mybooking-wp-plugin/readme.txt

 14. Transfer summary page

 == Changelog ==

+= 2.6.3 =
+* Apply category customize in my reservation:  Driver and additional drivers

 = 2.6.2 =
 * Added reCaptcha enterprise option as a anti-bot in the contact form setting